mvolkmann/blog/src/swift/SwiftUI.md

 `Form`, `List`, and `Picker`.
 See the examples in the `Form` section above and in the `List` section below.

+`Section` titles are made all uppercase by default.
+To prevent this, apply the `textCase` view modifier passing it `nil`.
+The first letter will still be capitalized, but the remaining characters will not be modified.

 ### `Group`

 This collects all its child views into a single view